castorini/anserini/docs/experiments-forum2018.md

 The SIGIR 2019 paper contains experiments performed post upgrade.

 The Anserini upgrade to Lucene 8.0 at commit [`75e36f9`](https://github.com/castorini/anserini/commit/75e36f97f7037d1ceb20fa9c91582eac5e974131) (6/12/2019) broke the regression tests, which was later fixed at commit [`64bae9c`](https://github.com/castorini/anserini/commit/64bae9c8b87ad56bc8cf6ea0c5405eb2a82b3682) (7/3/2019).
-This commit represents the latest state of the code and the results that can be currently replicated.
+This commit represents the latest state of the code and the results that can be currently reproduced.
 See summary in "History" section below.

 ## Expected Results